 By the 1830’s, he owned a good portion of the land between what are now the towns of La Plata and Bel Alton.
 The 1832 will of his sister Mary attests to his wealth: “I give and bequeath to my nephew and niece Francis R. Wills and Elizabeth Wills, one hundred dollars each.
 I give them no more, in consideration of the ample means of their father.”

 He took out a marriage license in St. Mary’s County when he married first Ann Carey Floyd on June 14, 1802.
 She was the daughter of Jesse Floyd and Mary Carey Read of St. Mary’s County.
-A year later, they had a son whom the named Francis Reed Wills but apparently no other children, because in the 1810 Census we find John B. Wills, Jr and his wife heading a household of one boy under 10 (his son Francis), two men aged 16-25 (possibly JBW’s brothers?), as well as four slaves.
+A year later, they had a son whom the named Francis Reed Wills but apparently no other children, because in the 1810 Census we find John B. Wills, Jr and his wife heading a household of one boy under 10 (his son Francis), two men aged 16-25 (possibly JBW’s brothers?), as well as four enslaved persons.
 Ann Floyd Wills died in 1811, leaving behind only the one son, but John B. Wills and his family stayed close friends of the Floyds.

 A vivid picture of the lively social life at Johnsontown and the Wills’ friends is provided by a letter of Joseph P. Floyd (brother of John B. Wills’ first wife) writing to his nephew Francis Reed Wills who was off in Baltimore for medical training.
 While fox hunting and talented dogs receive most of the attention, mention of weddings and balls is interspersed.

 Sometime around 1830, he became the legal guardian of his niece Mary Elizabeth Clements and, when she returned from her education at Georgetown Visitation, she lived at Johnsontown and was married there in 1838 to Dr. John Henry Digges.
 About that same time, his daughter Elizabeth married James Francis Neale.
 Accordingly, at the 1840 Census, living with John B. Wills, Jr. and his wife were three men and one woman in their 20s — which would fit William, Alexander, Elizabeth and her new husband.
-On the farms were 46 slaves.
+On the farms were 46 enslaved.

 His will and aftermath

 Sensing his final days, John B. Wills, Jr. put his business affairs in order on Jan.
 24, 1844.
 Having accumulated a large estate, he had much to dispose of.
 He also had several issues that concerned him: He wanted to provide for his wife but his children were from two marriages and did not want to intermingle their inheritances with hers.
-Those offspring were of different ages and situations— his eldest son Francis Reed Wills was over 40 and already established and not a great concern, but his next son William had a mental disability and would need to be cared for, his other son Alexander was not yet married, and his daughter Elizabeth was just married with newborn.
+Those offspring were of different ages and situations— his eldest son Francis Reed Wills was over 40 and already established and not a great concern, but his next son William had a mental disability and would need to be cared for, his other son Alexander was not yet married, and his daughter Elizabeth was young with infants.

 His first step was to separate the estate according to the two marriages, so he made an outright gift of land to his son Francis Reed Wills (son of Ann Floyd) and on the same day wrote out his will leaving all his property to his second wife Ann (Jarboe) for her lifetime with various provisions for its disposition after that.